 Unsolicited advice is the worst.
 Unless it’s done anonymously over the internet, with the best of intentions… and then maybe it’s okay.
 Maybe.
-Monday was for the rookies.
-Yesterday was for those who have been at this for a bit.
+First we started with the rookies.
+Then it was advice for those who have been at this for a bit.
 Today is for those who consider themselves “experts”.

 #1.
 Resist getting weird.